saezlab/ShinyFUNKI/inst/helppage.md

 #### Figures
 * **Bar TF:** The plot shows the activity of the selected TF for all given contrasts.
 * **Bar Sample/Contrast:** The plot shows the top *n* regulated TFs for a given sample/contrast.
 Sample/contrast and number of shown TFs can be adjusted with corresponding widgets.
 * **Network:** The plot shows the TF-target interactions of the selected TF and the selected sample/contrast in a network.
-Green nodes indicate that the target is over-expressed and red nodes indicate that the target is down-regulated.
+Blue nodes indicate that the target is over-expressed and red nodes indicate that the target is down-regulated.
 The color of the edges represent the effect of the TF on its target (either activation or repression).
 The number of shown nodes can be changed by the corresponding widget.

 #### Datatables
 Table of TF-activities.